rebelsky/csc207c/_labs/subtype-polymorphism.md

     AsciiBlock.print(new HorizontalCompositionTop(exes, exes));
 ```

 f.
+Commit the updated `Blocks`.

+g.
 There's a bug in `HorizontalCompositionTop`.
 Spend no more than five minutes trying to identify it.

 ### Exercise 6: Horizontal Composition, revisited